 In this study, we propose finite-sample estimation and inference methods for RD designs with binary outcomes.
-For a binary dependent variable, all features of its conditional distribution, including its conditional variance, are a \textit{known} function of its conditional mean function.
-We establish the finite-sample validity of our methods under a smoothness restriction on the conditional mean function, taking into account the implicit restrictions it imposes on the entire conditional distribution.
-In other words, our procedure is both feasible and theoretically valid without either the knowledge or estimation of the conditional variance, or more generally, any features of the conditional distribution except the smoothness of the conditional mean.
+For a binary dependent variable, all features of its conditional distribution, including its conditional variance, are \textit{known} functions of its conditional mean function.
+We establish the finite-sample validity of our methods under a smoothness restriction on the conditional mean function by considering the implicit restrictions imposed on the entire conditional distribution.
+Therefore, our procedure is both feasible and theoretically valid without knowledge or estimation of the conditional variance or, more generally, any features of the conditional distribution, except for the smoothness of the conditional mean.

-More specifically, we consider a minimax optimal estimator among a class of {\it linear shrinkage} estimators for the regression function at a boundary point where the regression function satisfies the Lipschitz continuity.
-The class of linear shrinkage estimators is of the form $\sum_{i=1}^nw_i(Y_i-1/2)+1/2$ with $\sum_{i=1}^nw_i\le 1$ and $w_i\ge 0$, where $Y_1,...,Y_n$ are the observed outcomes on either side of the boundary.
+Specifically, we consider a minimax optimal estimator among a class of {\it linear shrinkage} estimators for the regression function at a boundary point, under the assumption that the regression function satisfies Lipschitz continuity.
+The class of linear shrinkage estimators has the form $\sum_{i=1}^nw_i(Y_i-1/2)+1/2$ with $\sum_{i=1}^nw_i\le 1$ and $w_i\ge 0$, where $Y_1,...,Y_n$ are the observed outcomes on either side of the boundary.
 The shrinkage toward $1/2$ is motivated by the fact that the regression function is bounded and takes values in $[0,1]$, leading to a scope of efficiency gain by shrinkage.
-Given the class of linear shrinkage estimators, we derive a linear shrinkage estimator that minimizes the maximum mean squared error (MSE) under the Lipschitz continuity with a known Lipschitz constant.
-In other words, we assume the researcher's a priori knowledge of the bound on how much the function value can change if the running variable is changed by one unit.
-We emphasize that this Lipschitz constant is the only tuning parameter.
-Furthermore, we show that the minimax estimator is the solution to a convex optimization problem, which is computationally feasible.
-Hence, we provide a practical exact finite-sample estimator when the outcome is binary.
+Given this class of linear shrinkage estimators, we derive a linear shrinkage estimator that minimizes the maximum mean squared error (MSE) under Lipschitz continuity with a known Lipschitz constant.
+In other words, we assume the researcher's a priori knowledge of the bound of how much the function value can change if the running variable is changed by one unit.
+We emphasize that the Lipschitz constant is the only tuning parameter used.
+Furthermore, we show that the minimax estimator is a solution to a convex optimization problem that is computationally feasible.
+Thus, we provide a practical estimator that achieves finite-sample optimality in the binary-outcome setting.